Digital workplace and the blockchain

 We can now look at introducing new levels of transparency and openness to organisations, while this is particularly interesting to those currently looking at public organisations it's potential impact with private corporations can be seen as equally and possible more impactful.

-What we gain is the ability to write our version history in a way that cannot be re-written, others can write theirs but at least we can record what we understood and know to have happened.
+What we gain is the ability to write our version history in a way that cannot be re-written, others can write theirs but at least we can record what we understood and known to have happened.

 While people are looking at blockchain as a public database which anyone can read / check this is not completely accurate.